bitfloat/bitfield/README.md

 - needs functionality to have different data structures interact -\> I solve this now by transforming rasters to a table that can then be dealt with easily without any generics/methods
-- [ ] write qb_grow
-  3.  this must call the function provided in bit = … and write the tentative output into a separate environment
 - [ ] write qb_combine
 - [ ] write qb_extract
 - [ ] write bitfield show method